pluralsight/guides/in-review/microsoft-net/getting-started-with-asp-net-mvc-core-1-0-from-zero-to-hero/article.md

 * Create a custom helper to increase our productivity.
 * Add Sessions.
 * Store the data on a database.
 * Add Identity : This will take care about users, logins, roles, claims.
-* Deploy the project to a Local IIS.

 ## Overview about MVC Pattern.
 This is not new, according to the story and thanks to Wikipedia the concept of MVC comes from 1970s...